Looking for a local, pick-your-own farm in southeastern Iowa? Scroll down this page and you will see the U-Pick farms in southeastern Iowa,

 hives on the farm, U-pick and already picked, farm market, gift shop,

-inflatables/bounce house, petting zoo, farm animals, birthday parties,
+inflatables or bounce houses, petting zoo, farm animals, birthday parties,

 weddings and wedding parties, school tours, group reservations